John Keracher: Early years

-Political career
+Political activism

-In April 1910 Keracher joined the Socialist Party of America.
+In April 1910, Keracher joined the Michigan chapter of the Socialist Party of America (SPA).
+He studied the works of Karl Marx and Friedrich Engels and hosted Marxist evening classes in the back of his shoe store.
+He became an orthodox Marxist who specialized in expositions of Das Kapital, particularly on the topics of use-value, exchange-value, surplus-value, and historical materialism.

-Keracher was an extremely orthodox Marxist who specialized on expositions of Marx's Das Kapital, particularly on the topics of value and surplus-value, as well as the doctrine of historical materialism.
 Keracher believed in the primacy of Marxist education of the working class to prepare them for governance upon the inevitable assumption of power through socialist revolution.
-This program took shape through the formation of a number of local "Proletarian Clubs," later united under the banner of the "Proletarian University," the proto-party organization headed by Keracher.
+This education program took shape through the formation of local "Proletarian Clubs", later united under the banner of the "Proletarian University of America", a proto-party organization headed by Keracher.
+His university formed study circles in towns throughout Michigan as well as in cities around the country, including Buffalo, Rochester, Minneapolis, Chicago, and Los Angeles.